offspot/mediawiki-docker/README.md

 ```

 Then copy SQLite file in your custom data directory used by the docker container.
-Set the correct SQLite filename in `config/LocalSettings.custom.php`
+Set the correct SQLite filename in `config/LocalSettings.custom.php`.
+If your
+data diretory is empty, run once the container to initialized it.

 If your MySQL wikimedia database is in a lower version of 1.31, you might
 migrate your database to 1.31 before generate the SQLite file because